Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: : Misallocations Due to Agents' Strategic Behavior

-where $\{u_{t,i}\}_{t\in \mE_\ell}$ are the reports made by agent $i$ under $\bm \pi$. \end{lemma} \begin{proof} Consider the history-independent auxiliary game defined in the proof of \Cref{thm:IntraEpoch guarantee}, where for every round $t\in \mE_\ell$, agent $i\in [K]$ is only allowed to craft their reports $u_{t,i}$ based on current-epoch dual variable $\bm \lambda_\ell$, round number $t$, current-round private value $v_{t,i}$, and current-round public costs $\bm c_t$.
+where $\{u_{t,i}\}_{t\in \mE_\ell}$ are the reports made by agent $i$ under $\bm \pi$. \end{lemma} \begin{proof} As in \Cref{thm:IntraEpoch guarantee}, we restrict our attention to the subspace of ``history-independent'' strategies where for each round $t\in \mE_\ell$, agent $i\in [K]$ can only decide their report $u_{t,i}$ based on current-epoch dual variable $\bm \lambda_\ell$, round number $t$, current-round value $v_{t,i}$, and current-round consumptions $\bm c_t$.

-Let $\bm \pi$ be a PBE in this history-independent auxiliary game.
-Using same arguments from \Cref{thm:IntraEpoch guarantee}, unilaterally deviating to a history-dependent strategy is not beneficial as all opponents' strategies $\bm \pi_{-i}$ and the mechanism (Lines \ref{line:call sub-routine} to \ref{line:end of epoch game} in \Cref{alg:mech}) are history-independent.
-Hence, $\bm \pi$ remains a PBE in the actual ``epoch-$\ell$ game with exploration rounds'' where history dependency is allowed.
+We claim there is a history-independent PBE $\bm \pi$.
+Indeed, consider a game where only history-independent strategies are allowed, and consider a PBE $\bm \pi$ therein.
+Using same arguments from \Cref{thm:IntraEpoch guarantee}, unilaterally deviating to a history-dependent strategy is unprofitable as all opponents' strategies $\bm \pi_{-i}$ and the mechanism are history-independent.
+Hence, $\bm \pi$ remains a PBE in the original game where history dependency is allowed.